sotostzam/job-stats/README.md

 1. Navigate to the "notebooks" directory: `cd notebooks`
 2. Run each desired notebook one by one
-3. Notebook number 1 contains an already successful run of the notebook.
+3. Notebook number one contains an execution of the notebook.
 If you want to run it in your own machine, you have to run through the scraping process first.

 (Optional) If you want to rerun the analysis on your own scraped data, please run notebook